Kristina01111000/Drws_site/README.md

 # Drws_site
 everything to do with dr w's wordpress site

- Hours worked 16 may to 16 june: 16
+ Hours worked 16 may to 16 june: 16 -> invoice sent

- Hours worked this month: 7
+ Hours worked this month: 8

 plugins im using on site: